 Technology and social interactions have already changed our work arrangements and work roles.
 Consequently, in order to attract top employees, rethinking the structure of work should be #1 priority for employers today.

-All things considered, the workforce is evolving and bellow are five examples of how we need to address them.
+All things considered, the workforce is evolving, and below are five examples of how we need to address them.

 According to UpWork - Future of Work Report, hiring managers are expecting 168% increase in the amount of work done by the flexible talent in 10 years.
 Managers are aware that it isn’t just how many hours you sit in a chair, but how much you produce.